Cache Creek Wilderness Run

 2.1

 Confluence with main Cache Creek, which enters on the right.
 After a rainstorm, the main stem adds considerably to the flow.
-In dry weather, even if the main stem carries negligible flow, water becomes more turbid after the confluence, because Clear [sic] Lake is not clear.
+In dry weather, even if the main stem carries negligible flow, water gets more turbid after the confluence, because Clear Lake is not clear.
 About 3 miles upstream of here on the main stem is The Jams, a class V or VI rapid.

 Cache Creek Wilderness CA Cache Creek Wilderness CA